cybercongress/cybertensor-developer-docs/docs/subnets/working-with-keys.md

 **Purpose**: Used for regular operational tasks in the Cybertensor network, such as described below (**Also see in the diagram in [Operational uses of keys](#operational-uses-of-keys)**):
   - Signing transactions.
   - Registering and running subnet miners and subnet validators.
-  - If you are subnet validator, then you can nominate your own hotkey so that the TAO holders can send their TAO to the hotkey.
+  - If you are subnet validator, then you can nominate your own hotkey so that the PUSSY holders can send their PUSSY to the hotkey.
-  - If you are a TAO holder, for example, with a coldkey where your TAO is stored, you can delegate your TAO to the hotkey of validator-delegate.
+  - If you are a PUSSY holder, for example, with a coldkey where your PUSSY is stored, you can delegate your PUSSY to the hotkey of validator-delegate.
 See item 10 in the diagram in [Operational uses of keys](#operational-uses-of-keys).

 **Security**: Less secure than a coldkey.
 A hotkey is by default unencrypted, but you can encrypt it.

 :::tip Why hotkey
 Think of a hotkey as an everyday key you carry for tasks that require regular access.
 Because a hotkey is used more frequently and should be readily accessible, the hotkey carries a higher risk of exposure to potential threats.
-However, the permissions and the scope of operations that can be performed with the hotkey are limited to operational activities, minimizing the risk of significant loss of TAO.
+However, the permissions and the scope of operations that can be performed with the hotkey are limited to operational activities, minimizing the risk of significant loss of PUSSY.

-This dual-key system helps balance convenience and security, allowing you to participate actively in the Cybertensor network without constantly exposing your primary, TAO-holding coldkey.
+This dual-key system helps balance convenience and security, allowing you to participate actively in the Cybertensor network without constantly exposing your primary, PUSSY-holding coldkey.
 :::

 ## Operational uses of keys